codingWithSharon/digispark_workshop/README.md

 ![Setup_1](./setup_4.png)

-Step 3 Finish IDE setup: Now back to TOOLS and set Board to Digispark(Default- 16.5mhz) and set the Programmer to Micronucleas.
+Step 3 Finish IDE setup: Now back to TOOLS and set Board to Digispark(Default- 16.5mhz) and set the Programmer to Micronucleus.

 ![Setup_1](./setup_1.png)